zuplo/docs/docs/articles/monetization-create-zuplo-api.md

 Zuplo generates an API documentation that you can use to test your API.

-Go to your generated API documentation by opening the URL which you can find in toolbar in the bottom of the page.
+Open your generated API documentation by opening the URL which you can find in toolbar in the bottom of the page.

 ![](https://cdn.zuplo.com/assets/d0dc0e7e-f4d8-402c-8b38-211a3695a2c8.png)